What You Need to Know About Employee Management

 Job descriptions aren't enough to prepare an employee for what work they signed up for.
 If they are unsure what they need to do, from then on, it's going to take longer for them to complete a workload.

-Moreover, if there is no open communication within the organisation, a befuddled employee might perform the task poorly or incorrectly.
+Moreover, if there is no open communication within the organisation, a confused employee might perform the task poorly or incorrectly.
 Therefore, before you set objectives and goals, inform employees what needs to be done.
 Be as specific and straightforward as possible.

 3. Build a Trusting Relationship

 Trust is a foundation of good employee-and-employer relationships.
 If there are mutual feelings of trust, it'll positively impact motivation levels and employee productivity.
 According to research, employees who trust their leaders are 15 times more likely to be invested and happy in their job.

 Avoid micromanaging - doing so creates a more pressured working environment and can lower your employees' self-esteem.

 Stop continuous feedback - as much as possible, avoid giving constant feedback.
 Only do so when deemed necessary.
 Don't give out opinions on every minor detail.